Top Banks in Latvia

 Total assets: 297.95 million euros (2017)

-Incorporated in 1994, Meridian Trade Bank serves individuals and corporations in Latvia through a wide range of banking and financial products and services, as well as online brokerage.
+Incorporated in 1994, Meridian Trade Bank serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
 The universal bank, formerly known as SMP Bank, adopted its current name in 2014.
 It operates out of its headquarters in Riga.